-- Guided by the Sustainable Development Goals (SDGs), DERa uses five impact categories: decent jobs, local income, market and sector development; environmental stewardship, and community benefits.
-Based on the various indicators included in the DERa, a cumulative score is created, which rates each transaction from "exceptional" to "unsatisfactory". - DERa reflects country and sector context in an individual category (providing a higher score for less developed countries and sectors which are a bottleneck for development) as well as the contribution of the investment project to market and sector development (e.g. if the investment is changing market structures, promoting innovation such as new technology and enhancing competition).
-This allows DEG to consider the relative size of the challenge being addressed by each investment. - DERa is applied over the entire project duration of each DEG investment.
-An initial DERa is created during due diligence before a project is approved.
-This consists of a baseline with current values prior to the DEG investment and an ex-ante estimate of the expected effects of the investment with a time horizon of five years (forecast).
-After commitment, DERa is updated annually by recording current values. - DEG internally provides all colleagues with a DERa Manual which provides metric definitions and guidance as well as specifies data collection frequency and responsibilities across the team. - DERa is fully aligned to HIPSO and the Joint Impact Indicators and partially to IRIS+.
+- DERa reflects the country and sector context in an individual category (providing a higher score for less developed countries and sectors which are a bottleneck for development) as well as the contribution of the investment project to market and sector development (e.g. if the investment is changing market structures, promoting innovation such as new technology and enhancing competition). - As part of the transaction analysis, the specificities that cannot be captured by the highly standardized DERa, can be described in a qualitative manner and are considered as part of the decision-making. - DERa is aligned to HIPSO and the Joint Impact Indicators and partially to IRIS+.
 In case these frameworks do not cover relevant indicators, other standard frameworks are used.
-The alignment to a standard is documented for each indicator of the DERa. - Comparisons between baseline, forecast and actual score for individual clients, but also for portfolio clusters and the overall clusters over years provide useful trends and lessons.
+The alignment to a standard is documented for each indicator of the DERa.